![]() |

 Let me know anyone I've overlooked #borninsouthcarolina:

-(Listed with hometown and high school)
+(Listed with birthplace and high school)

 382 Jim Rice, Anderson Westside/T.L.
 Hanna